AmirAlfallal/AmirAlfallal/README.md

 # Hi there, I'm Amir Alfallal 👋
+**Web Developer** | Writing clean code and learning something new every day

+## About Me

-**Web Developer focused on building clean, scalable solutions with maintainable code and intuitive user experiences.**
+I'm a Web Developer focused on building clean, scalable solutions with maintainable code and intuitive user experiences.
+I believe in writing code that not only works but is also easy to read, maintain, and scale.

 ### 🛠️ Tech Stack